hashicorp/consul/middleware/kubernetes/README.md

 With only the directive specified, the *kubernetes* middleware will default to the zone specified in the server's block.
 It will handle all queries in that zone and connect to Kubernetes in-cluster.
 It will not provide PTR records for services, or A records for pods.
-If **ZONES** is used is specifies all the zones the middleware should be authoritative for.
+If **ZONES** is used it specifies all the zones the middleware should be authoritative for.

 ```